ibbles/LearningUnrealEngine/Creating new asset types.md

     // This factory creates new instances from scratch
     // rather than importing using drag-and-drop.
 This is
-    // what decide which of the tree factory types this
+    // what decide which of the three factory types this
     // factory is.
 How we can get three types from a bool is
     // beyond me.
     bCreateNew = true;